-- 1. Summary of the cross-collateralization structure: - a.
-The type of moneys which will be used as security Pledged Political Subdivision Bonds and certain other funds included in the Master Resolution (program account, portfolio account, and revenue account) will secure the bonds. - b.
-How moneys will be used in the event of a default In the cross-collateralized scenario, Political Subdivision Bonds from the non-defaulting program will be used to cover the debt service delinquency on the defaulting program.
-If, for any reason, insufficient Political Subdivision Bonds exist in both programs, then program equity will be utilized. - c.
-Whether or not moneys used for a default in the other program will be repaid; and, if it will not be repaid, what will be the cumulative impact on the funds While a decision to repay or not repay would be made at the time of default, the TWDB would either require repayment when funds are available or transfer repayment funds. - 2.
-Proportionality The proceeds generated by the issuance of bonds will be allocated to the purposes of the CWSRF and the DWSRF in the same proportion as the assets from the two funds that are used as security for the bonds. - 3.
-State Match In accordance with Texas Water Code §§ 17.853(c)(1) and 17.859, the TWDB intends to provide state match through the issuance of one or more revenue bonds in a program series that will fund the two SRF programs.
+1. Summary of the cross-collateralization structure:

+a.
+The type of moneys which will be used as security - Pledged Political Subdivision Bonds and certain other funds included in the Master Resolution (program account, portfolio account, and revenue account) will secure the bonds.

+b.
+How moneys will be used in order to prevent a payment default - In the crosscollateralized scenario, pledged funds from the program that has sufficient funds will be used to cover the debt service deficiency on the program with insufficient funds.

+c.
+Whether moneys used to prevent a default in the other program will be repaid; and, if it will not be repaid, what will be the cumulative impact on the funds - The TWDB may choose to repay the funds at a later date, or may choose to consider the funds received to be a one-time transfer to the receiving program, depending on the impacts to meeting each programs' goals.

+2. State Match - In accordance with Texas Water Code §§ 17.853(c)(1) and 17.859, the TWDB intends to provide state match through the issuance of one or more revenue bonds in a program series that will fund the two SRF programs.
 Supplemental bond resolutions for the issuance of each series will provide detail on what specific money is pledged as security for each program (CWSRF or DWSRF) within the series.
 As required, the CWSRF and DWSRF will continue to be operated separately.
 The cash flows for the DWSRF program and the CWSRF program will be accounted for separately.
-Repayments on loans in the CWSRF program will be paid to the CWSRF and repayments on loans made in the DWSRF program will be paid to the DWSRF.
+Repayments on loans in the CWSRF program will be paid to the DWSRF.